-Recipients of the Delta Epsilon Chi Honour Society award are chosen by the faculty on the basis of having achieved a cumulative grade point average of not less than 3.3 and demonstrated an outstanding Christian character and leadership ability.
+Recipients of the Delta Epsilon Chi Honour Society award are chosen by the faculty based on having achieved a cumulative grade point average of not less than 3.3 and demonstrated an outstanding Christian character and leadership ability.
 This award is made available through the Association for Biblical Higher Education (ABHE).